This guide explains how to connect devices to nRF Cloud.

 Tell nRF Cloud about the certificate or public key, depending upon your broad use case:

-If the device does not need to be provisioned but uses nRF Cloud REST APIs that require JWTs, you must register its public key through the RegisterPublicKeys endpoint.
+If the device does not need to be provisioned but uses nRF Cloud REST APIs that require a JSON Web Token (JWT), you must register the device's public key through the

-Assuming your device has an active SIM card installed, you should see the device in your account and connected after a restart.
+If your device already has an active SIM card installed, you can see the device in your account and connected after a restart.

-You can create credentials created off-device and later load them into the device.
-This method can be considered less secure, because it exposes the private key.
+You can create credentials off-device and load them into the device later.
+This method is less secure, because it exposes the private key.

 To create a device certificate and a key pair (public key and private key), use the create_device_credentials.py script.
 See the README for additional details.
 For the

 create_device_credentials.pyuse your device's nRF Cloud device ID.
 To use the device's internal UUID, see How to obtain the nRF9160's UUID.

 This step requires a CA certificate and its private key.
 If you do not already have one, use the create_ca_cert.py script to create a CA and key that you can use to sign all your device certificates.